-Katherine Sonderegger Systematic Theology: Volume 1: The Doctrine of God Fortress Press, Minneapolis 2015
+Katherine Sonderegger Systematic Theology: v.1: The Doctrine of God Fortress Press, Minneapolis 2015

 The first part of Sonderegger’s Systematic Theology takes us to the heart of God with exhilarating style and energy.
 Her text commands attention as she conveys her excitement – no dull old tome is this!
 Her text is peppered with exclamation marks and capital letters – throughout she revives the forgotten practice of speaking of God with appropriate emphasis.
 It works!
 Sonderegger’s doctrine of God is Alive, Fiery, Full of Life!